-This edition was published by Allison & Busby on November 5, 2013 in hardcover and has 354 pages.
+This urban fantasy is a hardcover edition that was published by Allison & Busby on November 5, 2013 and has 354 pages.

 Fifteenth and last (wahhh) in the Morganville Vampires urban fantasy series for Young Adults and revolving around Claire Danvers and her friends in Morganville, Texas.